rcmjr/wyndsor/README.md

 ## 3.1 Your Style Base
 It's recommended that you keep all style variables and settings in `_base.scss` Wyndsor considers it a dependency and will automatically look for the partial in your wysass folder.
 It's' injected into every working .scss file before composing takes place.

-*To change the name of this partial or add more to wyndsor's dependencies list see the Customizing Wyndsor Section*
+*To change the name of this partial or add more to wyndsor's dependencies list see the <a href="#4-customizing-wyndsor">Customizing Wyndsor</a> section*

 ## 3.2 Your Stylesheets
 To create your first .scss file, use or duplicate the `_template.scss` file or use the following code: